SopiMlab/open-nsynth-super/audio/readme-triton.md

 python setup.py bdist_wheel --universal --gpu
 ```

-This should create a file in the `dist` directory called something like `magenta_gpu-1.1.2-py2.py3-none-any.whl`.
+This should create a file in the `dist` directory called something like `magenta_gpu-1.1.7-py2.py3-none-any.whl`.

 Switch back to the Python 2 environment and install the package:

 ```
+conda deactivate
+# run this line if you're not in open-nsynth-super at this point:
 conda activate "$WRKDIR/conda/open-nsynth-super"

 module load teflon
-pip install dist/magenta_gpu-1.1.2-py2.py3-none-any.whl
+pip install dist/magenta_gpu-1.1.7-py2.py3-none-any.whl
 module unload teflon
 ```